 Are you buying a new TV?
 Don’t forget the wall mount.

-If you purchase a new TV for the holidays or if you have one at home, it is crucial to properly secure it to prevent tipping.
+It is crucial to properly secure televisions to prevent tipping.
 Mounting your TV is also a safe solution.
-Every three weeks a child dies from a tipped-over television.
-Over the past 10 years, a child visited the emergency room every 45 minutes because of a tipping TV.
+Every three weeks a child dies from injuries caused by a tipped-over television.
+Over the past 10 years, a child visited the emergency room every 45 minutes due to this type of injury.

 Additional items to avoid this shopping season:

-Hoverboards: These were a popular gift item last year even though the Consumer Product Safety Commission announced an official recall of more than 500,000 hoverboards.
+Hoverboards were a popular gift item in recent years, despite warnings by the Consumer Product Safety Commission, which recalled more than 500,000 of them.
 The commission, along with eight manufacturers and two retailers, agreed to recall the hoverboards due to fire hazards posed by the devices’ lithium-ion battery packs.
 According to the recall notice, the lithium-ion battery packs in the self-balancing boards could overheat, start to smoke, catch fire or lead to an explosion.

-Projectile toys: Items such as air rockets, darts and slingshots aren’t recommended for any age, but if they are purchased, they should be for older children.
+Projectile toys such as air rockets, darts and slingshots aren’t recommended for any age, but if they are purchased, they should be for older children.

 More safety tips are available on Monroe Carell Jr. Children’s Hospital at Vanderbilt’s Pediatric Trauma Injury Prevention Program website.

 This post was written by Jennifer Wetzel, Senior Information Officer and Local News Director for Vanderbilt University Medical Center.